-Happy new lagos mums I hope we are all happy and ready for the new year.
+Happy new year LagosMums!
+I hope we are all happy and ready for the new year.
 First of all I would like us to take a few minutes and thank our Maker for making it possible for us to see the new year.
-A lot of people died last year.
-A lot of people are in the hospital.
-A lot of people are hungry, tired, mad, frustrated, but we are not in this category and I am very grateful.
+A lot of people died last year, a lot of people are in the hospital.
+A lot of people are also hungry, tired, mad and frustrated; but we are not in this category and I am very grateful.
 Its really good to see this new year.

-Now back to lagos.. hmm when any Nigerian hears about Lagos they think about the traffic and the natural hustle of the state citizens.
-The New year comes with different opportunities, brighter futures, lost of fantastic ideas and goals, but the hustle still remains.
+Now back to Lagos.. hmm when any Nigerian hears about Lagos they think about the traffic and the natural hustle of the state citizens.
+The New year comes with different opportunities, brighter futures, lots of fantastic ideas and goals, but the hustle still remains.
 It never goes away.
 No turning back.
 It remains there.